 For some time now, I’ve been referring to Sears as the world’s slowest liquidation sale.
 After yesterday’s annual shareholder meeting, it is time to stop the charade and embrace the inevitable.
 Here are the 5 reasons Sears needs to throw in the towel:

 - No value proposition.
 No reason for being.
 After all this time Lampert has still failed to articulate a vision of why and how Sears will fight and win in the intensively competitive mid-market sector.
 In fact, just about every action that has been taken over the last 10 years has weakened Sears competitive position.
 And the horrific results make this plain for all to see.
-The world does not need a place to buy a wrench and a blouse and a toaster oven.
+The world–and particularly the mall–does not need a place to buy a wrench and a blouse and a toaster oven.

 - The competitive gap continues to widen.
 In every major product category Sears has lost relevance (and market share) while key competitors continue to improve.
 In hard goods, Sears is fundamentally disadvantaged by their real estate and as a practical matter there is not enough time nor capital to fix this core issue.
 In soft lines, they have been given a great gift by the recent foibles of JC Penney and Kohl’s and yet still woefully under-performed.
 Both competitors have key advantages relative to Sears.
 As they start to execute better they will win back the share they lost.